In order to ensure that your submission is eligible please read the FAQs below.

 12. Will funding be given to the journalist or the media organisation?

-As a standard, funding will be either transferred to the individual journalist or, to the media outlet or other eligible organisation while the work on the second production (financed by the award) will have to be carried out by the awarded journalist.
+Funding will either be transferred to the individual journalist/s, media outlet or otherwise eligible organisation.
+Work on the second production (financed by the award) will have to be taken up by the awarded journalist who may want to be accompanied by a team.

 In the case of applications of individual journalists or teams of journalists, the applicant will receive the payments.